alexrobincrabbe/Brain_tumour_diagnostic/README.md

 - At least one dense layer is required for the parameter fitting

-- The output activation function is softmax, as there are 4 categorical lables to be predicted
+- The output activation function is softmax, as there are 4 categorical labels to be predicted

 - The loss function is categorical cross entropy

 ### Model Tuning

 - Batch size was increased from 20 to 40 to increase performance.
-As the set contains 4 labels, rather than a binary classifiction, it was supposed that a larger batch size would be necessary to fit each iteration of the model.
+As the set contains 4 labels, rather than a binary classification, it was supposed that a larger batch size would be necessary to fit each iteration of the model.
 Increasing above 40 didn't show any benefit.

-- The total number of epochs were increased from 15 to 50, as the model appeared to still be improving up to 30 epochs and beyond
+- The total number of epochs were increased from 15 to 50, as the model appeared to still be improving up to 30 epochs and beyond.

-- The early stopping toleranz was increased from 3 to 6, as the validation loss showed large variability between epochs, and this caused training to sometimes be stoppped earlier than is should
+- The early stopping tolerance was increased from 3 to 6, as the validation loss showed large variability between epochs, and this caused training to sometimes be stoppped earlier than it should.

 - As meningioma showed the worst performance of all of the labels, a higher weight was given to this label to improve performance.
-However improving performance with the meningioma category appears to come at a cost of the performance in the glioma category.
-Increasing weights in both glioma and meningioma were also tried.
+Improving performance with the meningioma category appears to come at a cost of the performance in the glioma category.
+Increasing weights in both glioma and meningioma was also tried.

-- Note: only the final model is stored in the github repository, in order to keep the repository size within the limits for deployment on Heroku
+- The 3 max pooling layers were necessary to reduce the number of parameters in the model.
+The size of the first dense layer could not be increased without dramatically increasing the model size.
+Models with two and three 2-D convolution layers were tried.
+A hyperparameter search was performed on the second dense layer, ranging from 32 to 512, in steps of 32.
+The optimal size of the second dense layer was 288.

 ## Deployment